 [Heading inserted by No. 73 of 2006 s.
 11.]

 9I.
-Decisions of the Commission
+Decisions of Commission to be written etc.

 (1) A decision of the Commission is to be given in writing and authenticated in accordance with rules of the Commission.

 (2) The Commission is to give a copy of a decision to each party to the proceedings.